conference-ictac2023/webpage/index.md

 take place in Lima - Peru, on 04-08 December 2023.
 ICTAC 2023 will be hosted by UTEC, Lima - Peru.
  -->
+### ICTAC 2023 Location

+ICTAC 2023 will be held in Lima - Peru, hosted by [UTEC](https://utec.edu.pe/en){:target="_blank"}.
+Address: Jr. Medrano Silva 165, Barranco 15063, Peru.

+__IMPORTANT NOTE!__ Please bring your ID, you will be required to show it at the entrance of UTEC.

 ### News: Registration is open!

 Check the details [here](https://ictac2023.compsust.utec.edu.pe/registration/)!
 The early registration deadline is the 31st of October!
+Registration will close on the 20th of November.

 ### News: Check the program for ICTAC 2023!